Inc44/dotfiles/COMMAND.md

 `apt purge package`: Remove package

+`blkid`: Display or locate block devices and their attributes, such as UUIDs and file system types

+`bsdtar`: Handle tar archives

+Options:

+- `-f file`: Specify the location of the archive
+- `-p`: Restore permissions
+- `-x`: Extract files from the archive
+- `-C directory`: Change to the specified directory before processing the remaining files

 `cd directory`: Change the current directory

+`cfdisk disk`: Partition a disk using a curses-based user interface

 `chattr attribute path`: Change the attributes of a file or directory